Document Bank of Virginia

 Context

 Antonio Sansone was born in 1856 in Termini Imerese, Sicily.
-He immigrated to the United States in 1880.
+He immigrated to the United States in 1880 at the start of a wave of Italian immigration to America that lasted until about 1920.
 By 1899, he had established Antonio Sansone & Company, a wholesale dealer of fruit located on East Main Street, near the city market, in Norfolk.
-Other members of the Sansone family immigrated to the United States and engaged in selling fresh produce.
-Some members of the family would go on to sell fruit on their own or, occasionally, for a competitor.
+Truck farming was a major industry in the tidewater region of Virginia, and Norfolk was a major port for exporting fresh produce and fruit to northern cities.
+Other members of the Sansone family immigrated to the United States and also engaged in selling fresh produce.
+Some members of the family went on to establish their own businesses.

-Antonio Sansone’s house was a full one when the census taker visited in 1900.
+Antonio Sansone’s house was a full one by 1900, when the census taker visited.
 In addition to his wife, Annie Sansone, the family included six daughters, two sons, a nephew, and Antonio’s mother, Salvatora.
-Other family members lived in the neighborhood which was a mixture of immigrants and native-born Virginians who worked in variety of occupations.
-When Antonio Sansone died in 1956, the extended Sansone family had experienced a typical immigrant trajectory of upward mobility as they built their businesses and lives in a new country.
+Other family members lived in the neighborhood, which was a mixture of immigrants and native-born Virginians who worked in variety of occupations.
+When Antonio Sansone died in 1956, the extended Sansone family had experienced a trajectory of upward mobility as they built their businesses and lives in a new country.

 Citation: Norfolk’s Sansone Fruit Company, shown about 1915, Mann Collection, Prints and Photographs, Special Collections, Library of Virginia.